banny99/School-forum/README.md

 - [x]  As an admin, I want to delete inappropriate/spam posts, in order to keep the forum clean.
 - [x] As an admin, I want to review reported posts/comments, in order to see if the reports are justified.
 - [x]  As a user, I want to have a profile, where I can access an overview of the posts/comments I wrote/tracked, in order to keep track of it.
+- [ ]  As a user, I want to sort my search results, based on different criteria (subforum, time, upvotes, etc.) , in order to have a narrower pool of results.
 ### Low
 - [ ]  As a user, I want to be able to post anonymously, in case the topic is sensible or I want to keep my identity enclosed.
 - [ ]  As an admin, I want to be able to mute users, in case they show disrespectful/erratic behaviour.